rohilnrl/rzip/README.md

 A fast, simple compression tool that utilizes the [Huffman algorithm.](http://www.geeksforgeeks.org/greedy-algorithms-set-3-huffman-coding/)

 # Description
-Rzip is a command-line program written in C that creates and decompresses archives in the .zip format.
+Rzip is a command-line program written in C that creates and decompresses archives in the **.rzip** format.
 It is compatible only with Linux at this time.

 # Usage
 ```